avantec-iot/avantec-thingsboard/docs/intro/get-started.rst

 Refer to `Getting Started with ThingsBoard`_ to get support for the following features:

 * Define thresholds and trigger alarms;
-* Push notifications about new alarms over email, sms or other systems.
+* Push notifications about new alarms over email, SMS or other systems.

 Prerequisites